John Lackland ~ Juan sin Tierra ~ Sans-Terre.

 Classification: Schema and Coat of arms.

-Watercolor, Old parchment, Pointed, Armed, Azure, Bibliography, Surmounted, Overall, Head, Charged, House of Plantagenet, Crowned, Quarterly, Outlined in sable, Within, Dimidiated, Edmund Plantagenet, Edward I of England, Edward II of England, In pale, Fabric, Gesso, Coat of arms, Schema, Fleur de lis, Flory, Personal, Gules, Henry III of England, Illuminated, Institution, Interpreted, John I of England, Label, Langued, Castilian language, Leopard, Lozenge, Semi-circular, Or, Party per pale, Suspended, Argent, Without divisions, Rounded, Kingdom of England, Magazine, Freehand and Three.
+Watercolor, Old parchment, Armed, Azure, Bibliography, Surmounted, Charged, House of Plantagenet, Crystalline, Outlined in sable, Dimidiated, Edmund Plantagenet, Edward I of England, Edward II of England, In pale, Fabric, Gesso, Coat of arms, Schema, Fleur de lis, Personal, Gules, Henry III of England, Illuminated, Interpreted, John I of England, Label, Langued, Castilian language, Leopard, Lozenge, Semi-circular, Or, Party per pale, Suspended, Argent, Without divisions, Rounded, Kingdom of England, Magazine, Rough, Century XXI, Overall (deprecated), Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,